fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm.md

 <td>PerformanceBasedNavigationCapabilityCode</td>
 <td><p>[R∈10a]</p>
 <p>aircraft.capabilities.navigation.performanceBasedCode</p>
-<p>If there are more than eight FIXM PBN codes, apply the rules defined in FF-ICE Implementation Guidance section 13.2.2 s) when translating to field 18 PBN.</p></td>
+<p>If there are more than eight FIXM PBN codes, apply the rules defined in FF-ICE Implementation Guidance section 12.2.3 v) when translating to field 18 PBN.</p></td>
 </tr>
 <tr class="odd">
 <td>NAV</td>